futuretechguy/RGBWebSocketServer/README.md

 The code also allows for "On" and "Off" time schedules using a remote NTP server.
 This section of the code may be commented out if scheduling is not desired or internet access is not available.

 ![timesserver](https://cloud.githubusercontent.com/assets/11177814/25767487/b1b71d6a-31c7-11e7-8252-658d7cbf1cc7.png)

+For Simplicity I uploded the code to an off the shelf Magic ESP8266 based controller.